MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-library-main-page.md

 ---
 title: Embed MicroStrategy Library home page
 description: The Embedding SDK allows you to quickly integrate a MicroStrategy Library home page into a web application in a responsive manner.
-It also provides resources to add functionality such as toggling the navigation bar and sidebar, and getting group data of the current user.
+It also provides resources to add functionality such as toggling the navigation bar and sidebar, and getting group data for the current user.
 ---

 The Embedding SDK allows you to quickly integrate a MicroStrategy Library home page into a web application in a responsive manner.
-It also provides resources to add functionality such as toggling the navigation bar and sidebar, and getting group data of the current user.
+It also provides resources to add functionality such as toggling the navigation bar and sidebar, and getting group data for the current user.

 There are three basic steps for embedding a MicroStrategy Library home page.